SeiryuZ/HemeWeb/proposal/README.md

 on.
 The only things that they have to worry is the input file, their knowledge of the domain, and the simulation result.

-However, I have to underscore that this project will not be something that will make HemeLB used by every doctors and scientists when it is done with the time given, instead, I am trying to make it easier for them to use it by creating a web application for a well-defined part of the workflow.
-The scope of the workflows that are included in this extension are limited in the first plan, they are the HemeLB simulation part.
-After finishing this part, another steps of the workflow can then be integrated to the web application, hiding more and more complexity in the process.
-Ideally, in the end, all part of the workflow can be supported by the web application so that doctors and scientists can easily use the software.
+However, I have to underscore that this project scope will be limited due to the available time.
+Originally, only the simulation part of the workflow will be included in the web application and this is the first step to improve the usability of the project by hiding the complexity on that particular steps.
+With more integrations, more complexity will be hidden in the process, paving way for an ideal condition where domain-experts can do all part of the workflow from the browser.

 ![alt text](../resources/images/HemeLB-scope-1.png "HemeWeb scope 1st Phase")

-On top of having a web application to make it usable by domain experts, I also propose the usage of containerization technology to hide complexity of the workflow.
+On top of having a web application to hide technical complexity from the domain-experts, I also propose the usage of containerization technology to hide the complexity of reproducing simulation results.
+As HemeLB is actively developed, simulation results might be affected by the changes in the components.
+This is why simulation needs to be tied down to a specific version of the tools used for the simulation.
+Currently, it is done manually and available upon requests, but with the usage of containerization technology, this could be improved.
+All associated tools will be documented on the container image and each version of the tools will have its own image.
+Tying down the simulation execution on the web application to these image is trivial and allow users to reproduce it easily.

+On top of making it easy to reproduce, containerization technology also allows the re-use of the resource from the infrastructure.
+Currently, if one wants to rerun simulations with different version of the tools, said tools need to be reconfigured to the exact version.
+This is not practical for domain-experts because now we have another concern of making sure the right tools are used.
+Container image could help in this aspect because all the tools are containerized already, and what the web application will need to do is to swap the image and we have the correct tools on our disposal.

 <!--HemeLB workflow currently involve a number of steps that requires-->